August 9

 British police arrested at least 21 suspects in the 2006 transatlantic aircraft plot, a planned mass-casualty attack …

-British police arrested at least 21 suspects in the 2006 transatlantic aircraft plot, a planned mass-casualty attack to detonate liquid explosives on flights from the UK to North America.
-The foiled plot permanently changed air travel — the liquid restrictions on carry-on baggage that resulted are still enforced worldwide.
+British police arrested at least 21 suspects in the 2006 transatlantic aircraft plot, a planned mass-casualty attack intending to detonate liquid explosives hidden in sports drink bottles aboard flights from the United Kingdom to North America.
+The operation, conducted in coordination with American and Pakistani intelligence services, disrupted what would have been one of the deadliest terrorist attacks since September 11.
+The foiled plot permanently changed air travel security: the liquid restrictions on carry-on baggage that resulted are still enforced at airports worldwide.

 August 9, 2007 is often cited as the start of the global financial crisis.